redox-os/book/src/ch04-07-drivers.md

 - `physmap` - maps physical memory frames to driver-accessible virtual memory pages.
 - `irq:` - allows getting events from interrupts.
 It is used primarily by listening for its file descriptors using the `event:` scheme.

-If you want to write a driver, you must read the code of the existent ones or the most close driver type for your device.
+If you want to write a driver, you can see this [example](https://gitlab.redox-os.org/redox-os/exampled) driver or read the code of the existent ones or the most close driver type for your device.

 ### - [Drivers repository](https://gitlab.redox-os.org/redox-os/drivers)